tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** Attended the most DPC events of any team (tied with Newbee).
 Did reasonably well in a few of them.

-**What can we expect?** Heroes you usually don't see being played in roles you usually won't expect losing to teams Secret usually should beat.
+**What can we expect?** Heroes you usually don't see being played in roles you usually wouldn't expect losing to teams Secret usually should beat.

 **How to sound smart talking about Secret** "Oh, I wonder if this is a Yapzor \*insert any hero here\*.
 You haven't seen them run it?
 It's really strong."